binaryCookies/forkifyApp/notes.md

 - bind, manually set the this keyword in the event handler because the the this keyword inside an handler function points to the element on which the listener is attached to
 - NOTE addHandlerUpload: used form data to get access to form data, `const data = [...new FormData(this)]`, must pass in an element that is a form
 - Object.fromEntries: convert the entries data array to an object

+## 308. Uploading a New Recipe - Part 2

+- Model uploadRecipe(): create async function to make call to API
+- startsWith(), filtered out array for keys that start with ingredient and the values are not an empty string
+- tranform data to match our existing data structure
+- return the transformed object with the quantity, unit and description keys
+- sendJSON helpers file
+- sending data using the fetch function: